hologres/hologres-flink-examples/README.md

 ## Pre-requisite

-since Hologres connector is not open-sourced and available mvn central yet, you have to get the connector jar from Hologres team, put it into `/libarary` dir, and run the `install-hologress-connector-to-local-mvn.sh` first to install the jar into your local mvn repository.
+Since Hologres connector is not open-sourced and available on mvn central yet, please contact Hologres team to get the connector jar, put it into `/libarary` dir, and run the `install-hologress-connector-to-local-mvn.sh` first to install the jar into your local mvn repository.
 We are sorry for the inconvenience, and the connector will be open-sourced soon.